reconeer/reconeer/README.md

 ## API Setup

-After installation, configure your reconeer.com API key.
-Learn more here: https://docs.reconeer.com/setup.
+After installation, configure your reconeer.com API key to enable access to the subdomain enumeration service.
+For detailed setup instructions, refer to the API documentation available on [reconeer.com](https://reconeer.com).

 ## Running Reconeer

-Learn about how to run Reconeer here: https://docs.reconeer.com/running.
+To get started with running Reconeer, consult the usage guidelines and examples provided on [reconeer.com](https://reconeer.com).

 ## Reconeer Go Library

-Reconeer can be used as a library.
+Reconeer can also be utilized as a Go library for custom integrations.
 A minimal example is available [here](cmd/reconeer/examples/main.go).

 ### Resources

 - [Recon with Reconeer!](https://reconeer.com/blog/recon-guide)

-# License
+## License

-`Reconeer` is made with 🖤 by the [reconeer](https://reconeer.com) team.
-See the **[THANKS.md](https://github.com/reconeer/reconeer/blob/main/THANKS.md)** for contributions.
+Reconeer is developed with passion by the [reconeer.com](https://reconeer.com) team.
+We extend our gratitude to all contributors—see **[THANKS.md](https://github.com/reconeer/reconeer/blob/main/THANKS.md)** for details.

-Read the usage disclaimer at [DISCLAIMER.md](https://github.com/reconeer/reconeer/blob/main/DISCLAIMER.md) and [contact us](mailto:support@reconeer.com) for support.
+Please review the usage disclaimer in **[DISCLAIMER.md](https://github.com/reconeer/reconeer/blob/main/DISCLAIMER.md)**.
+For support inquiries, contact us at [support@reconeer.com](mailto:support@reconeer.com).